google/secrets-gradle-plugin/README.md

-# Android Secrets Gradle Plugin
+# Secrets Gradle Plugin for Android

 A Gradle plugin for providing your secrets securely to your Android project.